chrstphrbls/news/readme.md

 Current issues found:

 USER
--Age field on Sign Up page allows ages 0 and beyond 100.
--Usage of same email by multiple users is currently allowed.
--Can't delete his/her own published news, results in NoReverseMatch error.
+-Age field on Sign Up page allows ages 0 and beyond 100.  (age limit is not specified on the code) -Usage of same email by multiple users is currently allowed.  (database checking not implemented) -Can't delete his/her own published news, results in NoReverseMatch error.  (dev- fixed typo on the url tag)

 ADMIN
--Can't delete his/her own published news nor those of the users, results in NoReverseMatch error.
+-Can't delete his/her own published news nor those of the users, results in NoReverseMatch error.  (dev- fixed typo on the url tag)

 WEB APP
 -Created users disappear after some time.  (dev- caching in not yet implemented)